Podcast: Applying Behavioral Science to Compliance – A Conversation with Richard Bistrong, Front-Line Anti-Bribery LLC

 Richard Bistrong: Yes, I think that's a real challenge.
 And I remember a conversation I had with a good friend of mine, and he works for a major financial institution and he has some risk in his commercial profile.
 And we're talking over the phone and I hear FCPA in the background and I said, “What's that about?”
 He goes, “Oh, I'm doing my anti-bribery training.”
 And I said, “What about your best friend going to prison for this law makes you think that you shouldn't be listening to that right now?”
 Right?
 I don't know that online training where we can check the box is the measurement of effective training.
 And I think the recent evaluation of corporate compliance programs from the Department of Justice says, “How are you measuring the effectiveness of your training?”
 And I don't know that that's just a percentage of people who took a test and whether or not they passed.
 I think in some parts of the world I think we really need to get face-to-face and have courageous conversations with people who we know are working in some troublesome spots.

-Richard Bistrong: Well, part of it is understanding that there are some value judgments we're not entitled to make on our own.
-And I think particularly in fields like life sciences, you know, pharma and med devices where someone might think, “You know what, I'm getting lifesaving medical devices or pharmaceuticals to the people who need it the most, so I might be cutting a corner.
+I think particularly in fields like life sciences, you know, pharma and med devices where someone might think, “You know what, I'm getting lifesaving medical devices or pharmaceuticals to the people who need it the most, so I might be cutting a corner.
 Maybe I'm even getting this medicine to someone faster through cutting some corners, taking a shortcut, paying a small bribe.”
 Well, that's impacting patient outcome and services, like, do people really appreciate that those are not decisions that they're entitled to make?
 So I think part of it is just sensitizing people to realize what the costs of corruption are.
 Right?
 I think it was either the IMF or the World Bank said it's two or three percent of global GDP and how this really, even small bribery, impacts economic development, good governance, health and welfare.
 So I think, you know, part of it is just sensitizing people to, you know, “Even a small bribe, you're now part of transnational crime.
 Is that how you want to think of yourself?”
 Because part of it is let's talk about the words we're using because I thought of this as all a win/win from the business perspective and wasn't thinking about the ethical consequences of my conduct on my former employer, on my family, on my health and certainly not on society.

 Tina Yu: And coming back to this meshing of values and communications between you and your company – did you have any cries for help during that darker period that you think your company might have missed or for other companies to be looking at in relation to their employees?